 Live online classroom plus course work

-Please Note: The CourseSites opens January 10, 2019, a week before the first live class.
-Before January 10, 2019, students will receive an email from the facilitators to schedule a one-on-one appointment to review technology requirements and course content.
-These appointments will be scheduled some time around January 10, 2019.
+Please Note: The CourseSites opens September 19, 2019, a week before the first live class.
+Before September 19, 2019, students will receive an email from the facilitators to schedule a one-on-one orientation appointment to review technology requirements and course content.
+These appointments will be scheduled some time between September 12-19, 2019.
 Additionally, students will receive an invitation to register on the CourseSites that day.
-With the mandatory CourseSites registration, students will have access to tour and familiarize themselves with the CourseSites in preparation for the first live class that follows on January 17, 2019.
+With the mandatory CourseSites registration, students will have access to tour and familiarize themselves with the CourseSites in preparation for the first live class that follows on September 26, 2019.
 During the week preceding the first live class, students will be required to (1) introduce themselves by posting a short bio on the Discussion Board (2) read materials and watch the videos in the Week One module.

 Course Work: Students can expect to invest 5-6 hours per week in live class and homework.
 Homework includes: Reading, Watching Videos, Reflective Writing (Journaling).

 Early Bird Registration: $595.00 until August 15, 2019